-Killings of 4 Idaho students fuel online sleuths
+EXPLAINER: Killings of 4 Idaho students fuel online sleuths

 IS THERE A SUSPECT?

-The Moscow Police Department has not named a suspect or made any arrests.
-Investigators have also not found a weapon, the department wrote in a news release Wednesday.
+The Moscow Police Department has not yet named a suspect or made any arrests.
+Investigators have also not yet found a weapon, the department wrote in a news release Wednesday.
 Autopsies determined the four students were stabbed to death, likely with a fixed-blade knife, and investigators checked with local stores to see if any had sold military-style knives recently.

 WHO WERE THE VICTIMS?